dragontortoise/thunderbird-notify-by-tag/readme.md

                                |- Re: Some Email
                                |- Re: Some Email
 ~~~

-I think follow up email should not be in the conversation tree.

 For each sent email I expect to be replied, I manually tag them with a
 custom tag I created, 'Expecting Reply'.
 I then have a Saved Search